gluis/CiteUptime/README.md

 to let it continue after logging off.

 ### TODO
-- Make usage more user-friendly
-- Create web interface to manage sites
+- Create web interface to manage sites, so more than terminal monkeys can use it